Written by Jeff Bond

 It is common to hear about discussions amongst peers negatively speaking about the companies at which they’ve been treated like a number, with much praise and recognition about the companies at which they’ve felt connected.
 How did they feel connected to the company?
 Mostly for the respect and professionalism they’ve witnessed amongst potential peers and leaders.

 Designing the flow of your interviews, moving candidates through each phase and blocking each participants’ calendars along the way can be a logistical nightmare at times.

-Scheduling everyone to not only show up as an interviewer, but coaching them to be present, prepared, observant, kind, and friendly is an even bigger obstacle when you’re pulling them away from whatever fires they just got done putting out.
+Scheduling everyone to not only show up as an interviewer, but coaching them to be present, prepared, observant, kind, and friendly is an even bigger obstacle when you’re pulling them away from whatever fires they’ve been putting out.